 - 1. Cut a 6" square of aluminum foil, plate or aluminum can.
 Sand the can to remove paint and plastic barrier on the inside. - 2.
 Place the aluminum on a soft surface and poke holes all over it to allow air to penetrate. - 3.
 Add a 6" square of paper towel on top of the aluminum. - 4.
 Add a 1⁄2" thick mound of ground briquette or activated charcoal about the texture of course corn meal.
 You can wrap the charcoal in paper and pound with a hammer to shatter the lumps. - 5.
 Place copper strip in the center of the mound so that it doesn't touch the bottom and 2" sticks out above. - 6.
 Fold the paper towel over the charcoal pile at the bottom to prevent it from fall out later. - 7.
 Roll the aluminum around so that the copper electrode is in the center of the mound of charcoal and does not touch the aluminum.
 Tie the tube with a twisty tie or a piece of wire.
 The top of the tube should be open with the charcoal and copper wire exposed. - 8.
 Place the battery in a plastic cup. - 9.
 Pour saturated salt electrolyte into the charcoal core until you have about 1" at the bottom of the cup. - 10.
-Connect clip leads to the center copper lead and to the top of aluminum tube, and then to an electric meter. - Connect several cup cells together going the copper lead of one to the aluminum lead of the next.
+Connect clip leads to the center copper lead and to the top of aluminum tube, and then to an electric meter. - 11.
+Connect several cup cells together going the copper lead of one to the aluminum lead of the next.
 Measure the voltage at the end of the chain as each cell in inserted.
-When you reach 2-3 volts you may be able to light the LED.
+When you reach 2-3 volts you may be able to light the LED. - 12.
+Note you could also reverse the design by rolling the aluminum into a central tube, and surrounding this with the paper towel and wire.